natalieagus/50005/docs/Labs/05-Lab5-Bankers-2026.md

 # Submission

-You are to complete this lab's questionnaire on eDimension and complete all the sections labeled `TODO` in the starter code.
+You are to complete this lab's quiz on eDimension and complete all the sections labeled `TODO` in the starter code.
 There are 4 `TODO` tasks in total.

 Once you have completed all the `TODO` in `banker.c`, schedule a checkoff as a Team with your Lab TA by next week Friday 6PM.